 An interesting fact: 98s were built only in Lansing, Michigan.
 Find yours today on Salvagebid.

-1969 was the final year of production for Lincoln’s fourth generation Continental and some changes were made to this model year.
+1969 was the final year of production for Lincoln’s second generation Continental and some changes were made to this model year.

 The Continental’s front seats were updated with head restraints for the outboard passengers to comply with federal regulations.
 The front dash was updated as well.
 The 460 V8 engine was combined with Ford’s C6 3-speed automatic transmission.

 If you collect classic cars, then the 1969 Lincoln Continental would be a truly valuable addition to your collection.
 Reminiscent of a luxury lifestyle, you can find yours on Salvagebid.